Growth Hormone

-Growth hormone, also known as somatotrophin, is one of the hormones produced by the anterior pituitary gland.
-It has numerous functions that are essential for normal growth and development in humans.
+Growth hormone, also known as somatotropin, is a hormone produced by the anterior pituitary gland.
+It has numerous functions that are essential for normal human growth and development.

-This article will discuss the function of growth hormone, the regulation of its axis and relevant clinical conditions to its dysfunction.
+This article discusses the function of growth hormone, the regulation of the growth hormone axis and key clinical conditions associated with its dysfunction.

 Growth Hormone Function

-GH has direct metabolic effects on tissues by binding to cells, and has indirect effects by stimulating cells in the liver to produce insulin-like growth factors (IGFs or somatomedins).
-The main IGF is IGF-1.
+Growth hormone has direct metabolic effects on tissues by binding to cell surface receptors, and indirect effects by stimulating liver cells to produce insulin-like growth factors (IGFs), also known as somatomedins.
+The most important IGF is IGF-1.

-Growth hormone, either directly or indirectly, affects almost every tissue in the body, especially skeletal muscle and cartilage cells (chondrocytes).
+Growth hormone, either directly or indirectly, affects almost every tissue in the body, with particularly important effects on skeletal muscle and cartilage cells (chondrocytes).
+The overall effects of growth hormone and IGF-1 are essential for skeletal growth, bone density, muscle strength and cardiac function.

 Direct Effects

-• Increased lipolysis – cells use the resultant fatty acids to generate ATP, sparing glucose
+• Lipolysis – released fatty acids are used to generate ATP, thereby sparing glucose

 Indirect Effects

-The effects of GH via IGF-1 can be thought of as “anabolic” (compound building) like insulin and include:
+The effects of IGF-1 can be thought of as “anabolic” (compound building), similar to insulin.
+These include:

-IGF-1 is important especially after a meal when glucose and amino acids are available in the blood.
-Glucose is taken up into cells through the action of insulin for ATP synthesis.
-At the same time, IGF-1 binds to plasma membrane receptors to increase their uptake of amino acids for protein synthesis, which uses up energy.
+IGF-1 is particularly important after a meal, when glucose and amino acids are readily available in the bloodstream.
+Whilst insulin promotes glucose uptake for ATP synthesis, IGF-1 binds to plasma membrane proteins promoting amino acid uptake and usage of this energy in protein synthesis.

 Regulation of Growth Hormone